Department of Anthropology

 Anthropology and UVM have roots going back to the early days of the discipline.
 One of the first, if not the first, undergraduate course in anthropology in the United States was taught here in 1886 by a geologist, and subsequent Dean of the College of Arts and Sciences, George Henry Perkins.

 Anthropology at UVM became a separate department in 1971 and moved to its present location on the top floor of Williams Hall with its striking views of Lake Champlain and the Adirondacks.
+Today, we are one of the largest undergraduate-only anthropology departments in the nation.

 Committed, talented faculty